SVKruik/HvA-NL-J1/README.md

 # HvA-NL-J1

-Repository for posting files from assignments.
-The repo contains for the files for Java and FYS project.
+Personal repository for storing projects that I made during my first year in university.

 ---

-Last updated for: week 8.
+Last updated for: week `x`.